sapcc/limes/docs/users/api-spec-resources.md

   Limes itself, but by the respective backing service managing the resource in question, Limes continually ensures that the **backend quota** (the project's quota for that resource in the backing service) stays in sync with the quota managed in Limes.
 Limes also scrapes **usage** data from the backing service for each project.
-The backing service is responsible for ensure that the usage for each project resource does not exceed the respective quota.
+The backing service is responsible for ensuring that the usage for each project resource does not exceed the respective quota.
 - For historical reasons, the domain level has two attributes called **domain quota** and **projects quota**.
 Those are currently both equal to the sum of quotas over all projects within the domain.
 - The cluster level is where **capacity** is reported.
 The cluster level also reports the **domains quota**, the sum of